LamaNIkesh/WebInterfaceDocumentation/docs/source/Users/index.rst

   ExamplesTutorials

-The whole process can easily simplied as a flow of events.
+The whole process is simplied as a flow of events in a sequential order.

 .. figure:: ../images/flowchart.png
 	:align: center